Cordless Power Tool Battery Charge Cost Calculator

 40V lawn tool battery 40 5.0 ≈ 0.235 ≈ 0.031 ≈ 7.80

-Remember that the calculator shows estimated energy drawn from the grid, not just energy stored in the battery, because charger losses are included via the efficiency parameter.
+Remember that the calculator shows estimated energy drawn from the grid, not just energy stored in the battery, because charger losses are included through the efficiency input.
+That distinction is the whole reason the result is a realistic operating estimate instead of a label-only battery capacity calculation.

 How much does it typically cost to charge a 20V drill battery?